Italiano

 Main course topics

-• Types and characteristics of articles published in biomedical journals
+• Articles published in biomedical journals

 • The process from manuscript to published work: peer review, editorial selection, prepublication editing, postpublication peer review